158th Fighter Wing

-The 158th Fighter Wing (158 FW) is the sole unit of the Vermont Air National Guard, stationed at Burlington Air National Guard Base, Burlington, Vermont.
-If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.
-The mission of the 158th Fighter Wing was to utilize the F-16 Fighting Falcon to provide a relatively low-cost, high-performance weapon system for the United States and allied nations.
-They have since ceased the use of the F-16, and started receiving the F-35 in September 2019.
+The 158th Fighter Wing (158 FW) is a fighter wing of the Vermont Air National Guard, stationed at Burlington Air National Guard Base, Burlington, Vermont.
+If activated to federal service, the Wing is under the command of the United States Air Force Air Combat Command.
+The mission of the 158th Fighter Wing is to act as a Ready Force, equipped with the F-35 to support global and domestic operations.